Lucideon Provides Customized Materials Testing Project for INS (Phase 1)

-INS required a customized, complex and robust mechanical testing programme to be delivered to fill the gaps in the material’s property data.
-Specifically, the materials gap analysis has identified a requirement for mechanical properties for several steels at various temperatures.
+INS required a customised, complex, and robust mechanical testing programme to be delivered to fill the gaps in the material’s property data.
+Specifically, the materials gap analysis identified a requirement for mechanical properties for several steels at various temperatures.

-Lucideon delivered a testing programme on the various steel types, providing robust mechanical property data through the delivery of tensile testing at temperatures ranging from minus 40°C to plus 600°C. All specimens were manufactured at Lucideon and the data provided included: Ultimate Tensile Strength, Breaking Strength, Maximum Elongation, Reduction in Area and A stress-strain curve reduced to a maximum of 20 pairs of stress-strain data points (for input into FEA).
+Lucideon delivered a testing programme on the various steel types, providing robust mechanical property data through the delivery of tensile testing at temperatures ranging from -40°C to +600°C. All specimens were manufactured at Lucideon and the data provided included: Ultimate Tensile Strength, Breaking Strength, Maximum Elongation, Reduction in area, and a stress-strain curve reduced to a maximum of 20 pairs of stress-strain data points (for input into FEA).